 With over 25 years of professional experience as an architect, Josh Chaiken has played a key role in the design of a number of KPF’s most high-profile projects throughout the United States and Asia.
 In addition to several large-scale, mixed-use developments, he has led the design of high-rise office buildings, corporate headquarters, retail venues, hotels and resorts, residences, and academic/institutional facilities.

-Since joining KPF in 1986, Josh has served as Senior Designer on a variety of projects including the recently completed, 101-story Shanghai World Financial Center, one of the world’s tallest buildings.
+Since joining KPF in 1986, Josh has served as Senior Designer on a variety of projects including the 101-story Shanghai World Financial Center, one of the world’s tallest buildings.
 Hosting a dynamic program including office, Park Hyatt Hotel, retail, and public “Sky Walk” on the 100th floor, this iconic structure has been recognized with several prestigious design awards including the Society of American Registered Architects’ Design Award for Excellence (2009), the American Council of Engineering Companies National Engineering Excellence Awards Honor Award (2009), the MIPIM Asia Awards’ Participants’ Choice Award (2009), and the Council on Tall Buildings and Urban Habitat’s Best Tall Building Worldwide Award (2008).

 Josh also led the design of the Grand Hyatt Tokyo at Roppongi Hills, the largest private-sector urban redevelopment project in Japan’s history.
 Designed as the centerpiece of a 27-acre development at the heart of Tokyo’s metropolitan area, this mixed-use project also contains office, residential, retail, performing arts theatre, museum, and TV broadcast studio.